CastawayEGR/ansible-awx-role/README.md

 Ansible AWX Role
 =========

-Ansible role to deploy Ansible AWX on a CentOS 7 host.
+Ansible role to deploy Ansible AWX on a CentOS 7 host with options of container based, local, or remote postgresql server.

 Requirements
 ------------